jcstier/jaws/README.md

 ```

 ### Setting up ElasticSearch and ActiveMQ ###
+No configuration is needed for both of these applications.
+Just download them and run them.

 * Download ElasticSearch at http://www.elasticsearch.org/overview/elkdownloads/
 * Download ActiveMQ at http://activemq.apache.org/download.html
 * Extract the archives somewhere on your hard drive.